rex-hsieh/wagner.fohr.proj.p.card/README.md

 Download the branch as a zip, unzip it in a directory you prefer to work in, and start producing graphs from there!

+Finally, **most importantly**, one can run all four scripts by running the "automate.r" script in the folder.
+It concatenates every workflow and makes it effortless to obtain results.

 **In the near future, I will add more details to this documentation, along with annotations in the .r scripts, so to make it more user friendly.**